SindreMA/stream-racing-wheel-electron/README.md

+# THIS IS A MODIFIED VERSION OF https://github.com/joetex/stream-racing-wheel

 # Stream a Racing Wheel overlay for Logitech G920 on PC

 Don't have 3 cameras to be showing wheel and pedals?
 This react application lets you connect to your G920 Racing Wheel and show a visual representation of the controls as an overlay.